cfreeman/spectate/README.md

 * pre-performance test button.
 * group multiple replies to one reply message button.
 * disable screen scrolling automatically when messages come in.
-* still recieve messages from people who reached the end of their path?